7jep7/plc-copilot/README.md

 2. **Use conversation endpoints** for full workflow features
 3. **Test with provided examples** and Swagger UI at `/docs`
 4. **Extend prompt templates** for domain-specific requirements

+## Dependencies

+### Technology Stack

+**Core Framework**: FastAPI with Uvicorn/Gunicorn deployment
+**Database**: PostgreSQL with SQLAlchemy ORM and Alembic migrations
+**AI Integration**: OpenAI GPT models for conversation and code generation
+**Document Processing**: pdfplumber, PyMuPDF, PyPDF2 for PDF parsing
+**Background Tasks**: Celery with Redis for async processing
+**Deployment**: Render.com with Docker containerization

+**LangChain**: Currently included in dependencies for future RAG (Retrieval-Augmented Generation) integration with the Code Library feature.
+Not actively used in MVP but retained for planned semantic search and intelligent code retrieval capabilities.